The Black List is where filmmakers find great material to make films and great material finds filmmakers to make them.

 The Official Writing Community of the Black List and Go Into The Story Read.

-In the fall of 2013, the Black List will invite six promising non-professional writers identified via the Black List script evaluation service to an all-expense paid workshop experience from September 30 to October 5 in downtown Las Vegas with screenwriting mentors including already confirmed Billy Ray (HUNGER GAMES, CAPTAIN PHILLIPS), Kiwi Smith (LEGALLY BLONDE, the upcoming EXPENDABELLES), and Go Into The Story blogger Scott Myers.
-Two more mentors will be announced in the coming months.
+In late August, the Black List will invite six promising feature film writers identified by the Black List script evaluation service to an all-expense paid intensive writers workshop from September 29 to October 4 in downtown Las Vegas.
+Go Into The Story blogger Scott Myers is already confirmed as a mentor.
+Four additional mentors will be announced in the coming months.
+(The mentors for the 2013 Lab were Billy Ray, Kiwi Smith, Brian Koppelman, and Jenny Lumet.)

 Hosted by the Las Vegas Downtown Project (recently profiled in the New York Times), the Labs are part of a broader initiative, Writing Downtown, focused on building a writing community in the newly revitalized city.